mikoiv/secops-standard-model/README.md

 # 3. Detection capabilities

 ## 3.1.
 Use case development

+Use Case development is the capability to identify what threats needs to be monitored and how are detection and response done.

+Example Use Case lifecycle:
+1. Define threat scenario.
+2. Define alerting, detection and response process.
+3. Write new playbook if necessary.
+4. Test alerting and detection accuracy.
+5. Deploy the use case.
+6. Evaluate and refine.

+Example Use Case onboarding maturity model:

+* Stage 1: Use cases with low false positive rates, low complexity, repeatable response activities.
+* Stage 2: Use cases with medium false positive rate, analysis and decision-making usually required during response activities.
+* Stage 3: Use cases with high false positive rates, baselining and customisation needed before onboarding, detailed analysis capabilities needed during response activities.

 ## 3.1.
 Data collection

 * The Data Collection capability covers identification, collection and lifecycle management for security data.